 The Canadian tourism industry has generated over $78 billion in revenue last year and there is no sign of it slowing down.
-With the prediction of a substantial rise in employment opportunities, our Resort and Hotel Management (RHOT) program will set you up with the skills to need to launch a career in this dynamic industry.
+With the prediction of a substantial rise in employment opportunities, our Resort and Hotel Management (RHOT) program will set you up with the skills you need to launch a career in this dynamic industry.

 Our program teaches you solid business practices, human resources, leadership and marketing skills that will help to launch your career in the growing global hospitality industry.
 You'll gain confidence to coordinate everything from small parties and sporting events, to signature black-tie galas.
 Learn with current industry technology and join the 95 per cent of our alumni working in the hospitality industry around the world.